logic1-eu/logic1/doc/source/api/firstorder/atomic.rst

   ********************

   .. autoclass:: VariableSet
-    :members:
-    :exclude-members: stack, push, pop
+    :special-members:

-    :special-members: __getitem__
+    .. automethod:: __getitem__

+    .. automethod:: get

-    .. property:: stack
+    .. automethod:: imp
-      :type: Sequence[object]
-      :abstractmethod:

     .. method::
       pop() -> None
       push() -> None
       :abstractmethod:

-      :meth:`.push` pushes the current status regarding used variables to :attr:`stack` and resets to the initial state where all variables are marked as unused. :meth:`.pop` recovers the status from the stack and overwrites the current status.
+      :meth:`.push` pushes the current status regarding used variables to a private stack and resets to the initial state where all variables are marked as unused. :meth:`.pop` recovers the status from the stack and thereby overwrites the current status.

       .. attention::
         :attr:`.stack`, :meth:`.push`, and :meth:`pop` are recommended only for